marmendo/dockermonster/README.md

 **STEP 2 - Create OSE Project**

+- Clone this repository or upload the Dockerfile and
 - Enter the demobuilder VM, open a terminal an run `oc login...`
 - Create a new app running the following command